reeceyang/webconsole/README.md

 #### `println(arg1, arg2, ...)`

-Prints all arguments to the console, on after another, with a line break at the end.
+Prints all arguments to the console, one after another, with a line break at the end.

 #### `await input(arg1, arg2, ...)`